dtumad/lean-crypto-formalization/README.md

 It provides semantics both for calculating probabilities and for simulating oracles in a stateful way.
 Mathematical foundations are built from or contributed to the open-source Mathlib project whenever possible.

+TODO/NOTE: this needs to be updated with the recent changes to simulation semantics and tactic programming.

 ## Representing Non-Deterministic Computations and Oracles

 `src/computational_monads` contains the definition of the main computational monad `oracle_comp`, as well as it's semantics and various constructions of computations.